-Our sensory-friendly performance of Bye Bye Birdie in 2016 was such a huge success that we've decided to expand in 2017!
-We will be offering special sensory-friendly performances for both Oklahoma! and A Connecticut Christmas Carol.
+In 2018, we will be offering special sensory-friendly performances for both Oliver! and A Connecticut Christmas Carol.
 These family-friendly performances are designed and intended for those who are on the autism spectrum or who have other sensory issues.
 At these performances, the theatre environment will be altered, providing a safe, friendly, comfortable and judgment-free zone that is welcoming for all.
 These performances are recommended for those families and caregivers who are familiar with and accepting of behaviors exhibited by some individuals with autism—and would like to bring a loved one to the theatre.

 For questions regarding these special performances, contact Kate Micari-Miller: 860.615.0316 or firstname.lastname@example.org